Charles County Pavers

 For Charles County’s clay soils and freeze-thaw cycles, pavers are technically a better fit.
 They were designed for European climates with even harsher freeze-thaw conditions.

-For most Charles County homeowners planning to stay 7+ years and able to afford the upfront cost, paver driveways are the better long-term decision.
+For most Charles County homeowners planning to stay put and able to afford the upfront cost, paver driveways are the better long-term decision.

-If budget is the constraint, quality concrete properly installed will serve you well for 25-30 years.
-Avoid the lowest-bid concrete contractors who cut corners — the savings disappear when you’re replacing the driveway in 10 years.
+If budget is the constraint, quality concrete properly installed will serve you well for two to three decades.
+Avoid the lowest-bid concrete contractors who cut corners — the savings disappear when you’re replacing the driveway a decade in.

-For more on either option, see our Paver Driveways and Concrete Driveways service pages.
+For more on either option, see the Paver Driveways and Concrete Driveways service pages.

 Ready to Get Started?